JoachimSchurig/CppGPIO/README.md

 }
 ```
 When DigitalOut goes out of scope, the port is automatically
-reset to input mode and any resource associated to it is freed
+reset to input mode and any resource associated with it is freed

 #### Example with a PWM output
 In the following example we output a PWM signal to a port, not